Skip to main content

 Theming in MX8 Labs

-Landscape Orientation: Designed for traditional web forms with grid-style questions and detailed input fields.
+Traditional Designed for traditional web forms with grid-style questions and detailed input fields.
 It is ideal for desktop users or surveys requiring comparison tasks.

-Portrait Orientation: Optimized for chat-based surveys, focusing on single-question delivery and mobile-friendly design.
+Chat: Optimized for chat-based surveys, focusing on single-question delivery and mobile-friendly design.

 This adaptability allows researchers to choose the format that best matches their audience and survey content, ensuring a seamless user experience across devices.